bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 More examples
 =============

-Here are a few more examples to demonstrate other common tasks and use-cases with the |bokeh.plotting| interface.
+Here are a few more examples to demonstrate other common tasks and use cases with the |bokeh.plotting| interface.

 .. _userguide_quickstart_vectorized: